 105 Simons Rd, Ancramdale

 For a wedding that guests will talk about for years to come, consider The Circa 1799 Barn in Ancramdale.
 The Dutch edifice lives on a smooth 10 acres of land and is surrounded by a 300-acre dairy farm.
 With so much space available, couples can choose the perfect spot from among dozens of locations.
-The barn itself comes equipped with a large dance floor, although a tent is advisable for a larger party.
+The barn itself comes equipped with a spacious dance floor, although a tent is advisable for a larger party.
 Conveniently, the space is just a short drive from hip Hudson, which means that lodging for out-of-town guests is a piece of cake.

 221 County Rte 56, Maplecrest